kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-22.md

     </details>

 37. What is a characteristic of Convertible Reserved Instances (RIs)?
-    - A. Users can exchange Convertible RIs for other Convertible RIs from a different instance family.
+    - A. Users can exchange Convertible RIs for other Convertible RIs from a different instance family with an equal or higher value than the Convertible Reserved Instances that you are exchanging.
     - B. Users can exchange Convertible RIs for other Convertible RIs in different AWS Regions.
     - C. Users can sell and buy Convertible RIs on the AWS Marketplace.
     - D. Users can shorten the term of their Convertible RIs by merging them with other Convertible RIs.